AbelHuamani/AbelHuamani/README.md

 </br>

-- 🔧Actualmente estoy realizando un proyecto en equipo...
+- 🔧I'm currently working on a team project...
 PRS.
-- 💡 Tengo curiosidad por...
-Blockchain y criptomonedas.
+- 💡 I'm curious about...
+Blockchain and cryptocurrencies.
-- 📖 Actualmente estoy aprendiendo...
-Spring Boot y Angular.
+- 📖 I'm currently learning...
+Spring Boot and Angular.
-- ❄️ Estoy buscando colaborar en...
-Proyectos de código abierto.
+- ❄️ I'm looking to collaborate on...
+Open source projects.
-- 📫 Cómo llegar a mí... abel.huamani@vallegrande.edu.pe .
+- 📫 How to reach me... abel.huamani@vallegrande.edu.pe .

 <hr>